strapi/documentation/docs/developer-docs/latest/update-migration-guides/update-version.md

 ## Extensions

 If you are using [extensions](/developer-docs/latest/development/plugin-customization.md) to create custom code or modify existing code, you will need to update your code and compare your version to the new changes on the repository.
-Not updating your extensions can **break your app** in unexpected ways we cannot predict.
+Note: updating your extensions can **break your app** in unexpected ways we cannot predict.

 ## Migration guides